 In any relationship when we feel connected to someone, we are more open to that person’s influence, more willing to learn from him/her, and more interested in cooperating.

 Is empathy natural or learned?

 Empathy is an art, says Chris Beam, the author of I Feel You: The Surprising Power of Extreme Empathy.
-It can be genius and inborn, but it can also be refined and improved.
+It can be inborn, but it can also be refined and improved.
 An American psychologist, Carl Rogers, claimed that empathy could be developed through training.
 Recent research published in the Journal of Counseling Psychology supports that claim.

 So how can therapists, parents, and teachers be helped to become more empathic?